ofdn/ho/README.md

 # Mage Porob
 ### Warang Citi typeface, cross-platform input tools, Open Educational Resources and Methodologies

-Mage Porob is our new open and collaborative project to create arguably the first ever Unicode-compliant and openly-licensed typeface.
+**Mage Porob** is an open and collaborative project that aims at building a multiscript typeface licensed under the Open Font License (OFL) that can will contain glyphs of Warang Citi—a writing system used for the Indian indigenous language Ho, Odia, and Latin.
+The project will also have an Open Source cross-platform input method, and user manuals and other educational documentations under a CC0 or CC-BY 3.0 license.

 ![Warang Citi](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8a/Warang_Citi_characters.gif/140px-Warang_Citi_characters.gif)